Environmental Policy of EnBW

 - For us, sustainable management consists of the simultaneous perception of economic, ecological and social responsibility.

-- As a company, we share responsibility for our environment and the preservation of biological diversity.
-We consider climate protection and the future-oriented, sustainable use of all natural resources in all of our actions.
+- As a company, we share responsibility for our environment and nature conservation.
+We not only consider the potential negative impacts of our activities on the climate and environment but also focus on the future-oriented and sustainable use of all natural resources.

 - With our energy mix, we aim to achieve supply security while protecting the environment and ensuring appropriate economic efficiency.

-- We take precautions for the safe operation of our plants and for the protection of people and the environment.
+- We take precautionary measures to ensure the safe operation of our plants and protection of the environment by managing our impacts, risks and opportunities.

-- We maintain an open dialogue with politicians, authorities, the public and social groups, and we develop and maintain partnerships.
+- We engage in open dialog with politicians, authorities, the world of science, the general public and social groups on environmental matters and develop and maintain partnerships.

 - The environmentally responsible behaviour of our suppliers and contractors is important to us.